 - Antique shops: Middletown is an old place, so there are a lot of antique shops, okay?
 We’ve got the “Amazing Everything Store” and Wild Bill’s Nostalgia Store, among many other small shops

 - Bars: Middletown has a semi-robust bar scene, especially during the warmer months.
-Popular spots for Wesleyan Students include La Boca, Mezzo, Eli Cannon’s, and Vines on Church
+Popular spots for Wesleyan Students include La Boca, Mezzo, and Eli Cannon’s

 - Breweries: Stroll (drive/lyft) over to the North End and you’ll find Whey Station’s occasional parking space near Middletown’s two breweries: Forest City Brewing and Stubborn Beauty Brewing Company.